 Inspired by the success of the weekend retreat Matthew Wright led for The Contemplative Society in 2015, he is returning to share his heart-centred wisdom over the course of five days.
 Together, we will explore the Gospel of Thomas, the 2000-year-old non-canonical text that features short sayings of Jesus (similar to kōans) which are often used today in the practice of lectio divina.
 Matthew will lead us through the ways in which Thomas can help reorient Christianity for a global, inter-spiritual age.
 Want to get to know Matthew better?
-Check out his latest blog post or his audio teaching!
+Check out his latest blog post, his audio teaching, or this wonderful report from his last visit!

 Cost: $675 CAD (shared) or $850 CAD (private – VERY limited availability).
+A $100 non-refundable deposit is required to reserve your space.
 A limited number of partial scholarships will be made available.
 Register now!

 Fees include overnight accommodations and buffet-style meals of vegetarian and some diet-restricted options, with two fish dishes during the week.
 All taxes included in fees.
 Opportunities to car-pool will be made available.
 Thanks to the generosity of our membership and supporting organisations, we also have a limited number of scholarships available.